monabbous/handlebars-preview-plus/README.md

 - `examples/newsletter/` mirrors the markdown helper + layout partial walkthrough (install `marked` locally to render markdown).
 - `examples/invoice/` shows an API-backed invoice with shared partials and a watched JSON payload.
 - `examples/typescript/` demonstrates a `.hbs.ts` companion module compiled with the workspace TypeScript configuration.
+- `examples/typescript-relative/` imports a sibling TypeScript helper, showcasing cross-file TypeScript dependency support without a build step.
+- `examples/typescript-node-module/` loads a helper from `node_modules`, verifying that workspace dependencies are available to companions during preview and are watched for changes.

 Open any template from those folders and run **Handlebars Preview Plus: Open Handlebars Preview Plus** to explore the features.